hariveliki/raiffeisen-swisshacks-2025/README.md

 ## Point of Contact:
 * Raiffeisen has persons at the event out of the innovations management department
+* come to the booth
+* we also have 3rd level support for Azure available if needed

 ## Price - the winning team members will each receive:
 * Winners can show their prototype in an innovation board and could be provided with support and financials to further develop the solution.